brianyi14/asian-income-US/report.md

 **Do Asians have a higher salary compared to the rest of the country?**

-A preliminary point to note is that the salary variable is categorical and divided between greater than 50K or less than 50K annual salary.
+A preliminary point to note is that `salary` is categorical and divided between greater than 50K or less than 50K annual salary.
 A quick examination shows that the Asian population does indeed have a higher salary comparatively to the rest of the US.
 Our goal is to determine which factors account for this 2.5% increase in salary within the Asian population.

-**Assumption**: The proportion of people who make over 50K in any distinct variable is reflected in a similar fashion within both Asian and non-Asian populations. (\*For example: If 50% of Professors make more than 50K in the US as a whole, 50% of Asian professors and 50% of non-Asian professors also make more than 50K.)
+**Assumption**: The proportion of people who make over 50K in any distinct variable is reflected in a similar fashion within both Asian and non-Asian populations. *(For example: If 50% of Professors make more than 50K in the US as a whole, 50% of Asian professors and 50% of non-Asian professors also make more than 50K.)*

 ``` r
 # Calculation of salary in Asian population comparatively to rest of US